What is ISO 28000:2007 Supply Chain Security Management System?

 - In times of crisis, people will feel more comfortable operating with organizations with a secured supply chain leading to new opportunities.

-- SCMS will lead to higher information and material flow visibility, gain more transparency, and provide a competitive edge.
+- ISO 28000 will increase information and material flow visibility, transparency, and a competitive edge.

-- Implementation will bring better service to the importer and better reaction to customer requirements leading to a high satisfaction level.
+- Implementation will bring better service to the importer and better reaction to customer requirements leading to high satisfaction.
 High satisfaction levels often increase the chances of the spread of word of mouth.

-- This standard is specially designed to be flexible during such pandemic times and can be applied to all tiers of a business, from the head office to a remote warehouse.
+- ISO 28000 standard is specially designed to be flexible during such pandemic times and can be applied to all tiers of a business, from the head office to a remote warehouse.

 - The standard can be implemented equally effectively for smaller companies, just like for major international organizations.